Global partnerships

 The mission of the Organisation for Economic Co-operation and Development (OECD) is to promote sustainable economic development, employment and the wellbeing of people around the world.
 The OECD provides a global reference point for economic and social policy makers.

-The Academy of Finland acts as Finland’s representative on the OECD’s Global Science Forum (GSF).
+The Research Council of Finland acts as Finland’s representative on the OECD’s Global Science Forum (GSF).
 The GSF is tasked with expanding the potential for international cooperation in the field of scientific research.
 The GSF also issues recommendations to the OECD’s members based on surveys and reports.
 The GSF identifies and studies, among other things, emerging fields of research cooperation and investigates the necessity, viability and implementation of projects that require major investments.

 More information